10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 Annie Eklöv

-The games on our list are great games whether you have a diagnosis or not.
+The games on our list are great whether you have a diagnosis or not.
 They are fun to play if you have only Dyslexia or just an ADHD/ADD diagnosis.

 I have found that these games are wonderful for kids who have ADHD or ADD combined with dyslexia.